DanBelasco/Python/JO KEN PÔ/README.md

-# Python  :snake:
+# JO KEN PÔ - Python  :snake:

-Projects / Skills development :man_student:
+_This is a Project to skill development_ :man_student:

-🇧🇷  Nesse módulo disponho alguns projetos de aprendizagem de vários níveis de dificuldade.
-Em linguagem **Python** ou que contenham **Python**.
+🇧🇷   Nesse Projeto disponho do código de um jogo bem simples do clássico **JO KEN PÔ**, com uma interface muito fácil e de grande aprendizagem de conceitos básicos como _condicionais de tomada de decisão_, as bibliotecas _random_ e _sleep_, além de prover interação com o usuário.

-:earth_americas: In this module I have some learning projects of various levels of difficulty.
-In **Python** language or containing **Python**.
+:earth_americas: In this Project I have the code of a very simple game of the classic **JO KEN PÔ**, with a very easy interface and great learning of basic concepts such as _decision-making conditionals_, the _random_ and _sleep_ libraries, in addition to providing interaction with the user.